open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

    bounded remote reads of V8 objects) but this walk is independent of stack unwinding and should not be entangled with the unwinder's state.

-An open implementation question is whether the walk lives in `interpreter/threadcontext` behind a per-schema strategy, or in its own package that `threadcontext` delegates to.
-The former keeps one entry point for "read this thread's context"; the latter keeps V8 knowledge out of a package that is otherwise runtime-agnostic.
-This document does not decide it.

 ### 1. Process initialization

 Unchanged from OTEP 4947's process-initialization steps, except that the